create3000/x_ite/docs/_posts/components/Rendering/PointSet.md

 ## Overview

-PointSet is a node that contains a set of colored 3D points, represented by contained Color/ColorRGBA and Coordinate/CoordinateDouble nodes.
-Color values or a sibling Material emissiveColor is used to draw lines and points.
+PointSet is a node that contains a set of colored 3D points, represented by contained Color|ColorRGBA and Coordinate|CoordinateDouble nodes.

 The PointSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available since X3D version 2.0 or later.